Posts

 ② Water injection: when the downhole pressure is insufficient, inject water into the well through the tubing.

-③ Steam injection: In thick oil hot recovery, steam is to be input into the well with insulated oil tubing.
+③ Steam injection: In thick oil hot recovery, steam is input into the well with insulated oil tubing.

 3. Steel Grade of Oil Tubing